I Wouldn't Have Gotten Breast Implants If I'd Known This Would Happen

 I ate organic food, did yoga, meditated, took care of myself, yes.
 Was it possible that I had the worst toxic soup planted right on top of my most crucial organs?

 Silicone is made of a mixture of approximately 40 known toxic substances and heavy metals.
 They displace minerals crucial to our body functions and get deposited in fatty tissue, bones, and the brain, altering major systems to negative effect—all of which disrupts endocrine systems, nervous systems, GI activity, and damages liver and kidneys since they have to work extra hard to detox the body.
-Most importantly, they create a perfect breeding ground for viruses and parasites that, in turn, overload the immune system even further and provoke it to overreact, hence all of the autoimmune issues I had.
+Most importantly, they create a perfect breeding ground for viruses and parasites that, in turn, overload the immune system even further and provoke it to overreact, hence all of the autoimmune issues4 I had.

 The body tries to protect itself from the implant by building a capsule of scar tissue around it.
-As a matter of fact, up to 20 percent of all primary augmentations end up with capsular contracture.
+As a matter of fact, up to 20 percent of all primary augmentations5 end up with capsular contracture.
 "The substantial incidence of encapsulations speaks greatly to the fact that the female immune system often vigorously rebels against this foreign body, working hard to wall it off from the rest of the body,” said Felice Gersh, M.D., an OB/GYN and functional medicine leader who has a long history of successfully treating breast implant illness and other environmental illnesses.

 The majority of studies that the FDA used to approve implants were conducted by the manufacturers themselves and over short periods of time, some as short as seven days (for reference, it took me six years to develop symptoms).
 Thankfully for me and other women who suffer from breast implant illness, there is a growing group of doctors that have been publishing their own studies and observations clearly showing the relationship between silicone toxicity and autoimmune, endocrine, and hormonal system disruptions.